 CERS, unlike its predecessor, is fully electronic.
 Its online portal is your entry point to a single, straightforward reporting system.
-With the implementation of CERS, there’ll no longer be a paper trail.

-The advantages of CERS include:
+Advantages of CERS include:

 - Secure transmission of export declarations and summary reports to the Canadian Border Services Agency (CBSA)